 First insert a calculation of type: Calculation arithmetic

-Hit the script button and enter the syntax shown above (and contained in the example file).
+Hit the script button and enter the syntax shown below (and contained in the example file).

 The points of note here are as follows: